INTENTAS -- An entanglement-enhanced atomic sensor for microgravity: Introduction

 Atom sensors are extensively used as precision tools for detecting external fields, e.g. of magnetic and gravitational origin, which have found numerous scientific and industrial applications \cite{Alonso2022}.
 Atomic systems have also been deployed as sensors for highly precise clocks, significantly improving timekeeping standards and enabling advancements in navigation, telecommunication, and fundamental physics research \cite{Herrmann2018,Peil2013}.
 It is a long-standing goal to make this sensing technology available in space, both for commercial and societal applications as well as for fundamental science.
 Applications include tests of Einstein's equivalence principle~\cite{Battelier2021}, the development of atom-based gravitational wave detectors~\cite{Dimopoulos2009}, satellite-based earth observation ~\cite{Douch2018,Carraz2014,Chiow2015,Leveque2019} and navigation~\cite{Jekeli2005,Canuel2006,Cheiney2018,Barrett2019,Gersemann2020}.
 Decisive advantages of space-borne atomic sensors are the extended interrogation times and the low-noise environment \cite{Abend23}.
 While successful tests have demonstrated the feasibility of this approach in microgravity environments \cite{Muntinga2013,Becker_2018,Condon2019,Pelluet24}, a sensor aiming for the highest achievable sensitivity must utilize squeezing and entanglement to suppress the effects of quantum noise.~\cite{Feldmann2023}.

 The INTENTAS project aims to demonstrate such an entanglement-enhanced atomic sensor while meeting all space, power, and weight (SWaP) requirements for the microgravity environment provided by the Einstein-Elevator in Hannover, Germany. \\ The basic design concept for the sensor is to generate Bose-Einstein condensates (BECs) with up to 10$^6$ atoms using an all-optical approach deploying time-averaged dipole trap potentials~\cite{Roy16}.
 Then, the entanglement will be generated via spin changing collisions~\cite{Lucke2011,Kruse2016,Cassens2024}.
 In order to achieve an experimental sequence providing enough time for the spin dynamics and subsequent measurements in free fall, the system will be required to provide a 3D-MOT with 10$^9$ atoms within a second and allowing for an additional second for the BEC creation \cite{Hetzel2023}.
 In this article, we present the design of the apparatus, which is currently under construction.
 It serves as a reference for its subsystems and summarizes key design decisions relevant to the growing number of projects developing atom sensors for both compact terrestrial and space applications.
 To highlight the advantages of entanglement-enhanced sensitivity, we also provide an example performance estimation for microwave spectroscopy, which is fundamental for both microwave frequency standards and Raman-based atom interferometers.
+The INTENTAS project paves the way for exploiting entanglement-enhanced interferometric sensitivities in a new generation of spaceborne atomic sensors.